 Through innovative ideas, and by working with the MOH and with international partners, St. Albert’s Mission Hospital has achieved a number of successes.

-- The Cancer Prevention Program has provided cervical screening and breast exams to identify and in most cases, treat, women at risk for cervical cancer since August 2013.
+The hospital’s cancer prevention program has provided cervical screening to identify and in most cases, treat, women at risk for cervical cancer since August 2013.
 Breast exams are also conducted, along with and outreach screenings and community education in cancer prevention.

 Projects developed to help sustain the hospital and to assist the community, when possible